marisakaupert/objectDuplicator/README.md

 Object Duplicator is a robust UI made with PyMel.
-The UI dupliactes objects on a given surface, where the user can customize scale, rotation, and import custom models.
+The UI duplicates objects on a given surface, where the user can customize scale, rotation, and import custom models.

 ## To use: ##
 * Download objectDuplicator.py